 Q: A family member was diagnosed with colon cancer.
 Do I need a colonoscopy now?

-Q: If colon polyps are found during colonoscopy, are they always cancerous?
+Q: If colon polyps are found during a colonoscopy, are they always cancerous?

 A: Colon polyps are not always cancerous, but they are generally assessed as pre-cancerous growths that require removal.
 A biopsy should be taken of the polyp to help determine the most appropriate treatment.

-Fast track colonoscopies are an easy and convenient way to get a beneficial colon cancer screening.
-To learn more, call our office today at 424.279.8222!
+Fast track colonoscopies are an easy and convenient way to get beneficial colon cancer screening.
+To learn more or book an appointment for a colonoscopy in our Los Angeles office, call us today at 424.279.8222!